joshua-burbidge/gravi/README.md

   - don't clear canvas?
 - use types for units
 - why is the frame time so low even when it's lagging
-- Binary system - 2 equally-sized bodies
-- performance gets worse when there are long trajectories
-- show distance
 - recenter on preset
+- big: hierarchical calculations for multi-body systems
+- resonance

+Performance gets worse when there are long trajectories
+- a path of circles performs worse than a path of line_to

 #### Verify
 - new energy implementation